asamuzaK/withExEditor/README.md

 ### Editor Label
 * Enter the label of the editor.
-* Disabled if editor is not selected.
+* Disabled if application manifest path field is not filled, or could not find the host etc.

 ### Access Key
 * Access key commonly used for the context menu, for the shortcut to open the options page, and for the shortcut to execute the editor directly.
 * Choose any key, but it must be a single character.
 * In the context menu, press 'key' itself.
+* NOTE: accesskey in context menu is not yet implemented in WebExtensions.

 ### Enable Shortcut Key To Open The Options Page
 * To open the options page, press 'Ctrl + Alt + key' ('Cmd + Opt + key' on Mac).